 Prayer without action is incomplete.
 James 2:17: "Faith by itself, if it does not have works, is dead."
 Here are the works.

 272,000 couples.
 910,000 children.
 Pastors torn from their congregations.
-These are the "least of these" — and they are in our churches, our neighborhoods, our families.
+These are the "least of these" — and they kneel beside us in our pews and sit at our tables.
+Silence is a choice we will answer for.
 Call your representatives.
 Call the White House.
 Donate to World Relief.
-The memo won't rescind itself.
+Courage, Church — the memo will not rescind itself.

 Answer the Call"Every migrant is a human person who, as such, possesses fundamental, inalienable rights that must be respected by everyone and in every circumstance."
 Pope Benedict XVI — Message for the World Day of Migrants and Refugees, 2013

 The Dignity of the Human Person.
 The Catechism teaches that every human being is created in the image and likeness of God (CCC 1700).
-This dignity does not depend on immigration status.
-PM-602-0199 treats 1.2 million people who followed every legal requirement as presumptively suspect — reducing human beings to administrative problems.
+This dignity is not issued by a government, and so it cannot be revoked by one.
+PM-602-0199 treats 1.2 million people who satisfied every legal requirement as presumptively suspect — reducing souls bearing the image of God to entries on a backlog.

 The Unity of the Family.
 The Church recognizes the family as the fundamental unit of society (CCC 2201-2203).
 This memo forces the separation of 272,000 married couples and threatens 910,000 children with the loss of a parent.
 The USCCB has consistently taught that immigration policy must protect family unity as a matter of moral obligation, not political preference.